thetllgiraffe/Papa-Dons/README.md

 My email is currently the one sending out automatic replies but a noreply email can be set up for the admin in production, as well as a create account and password retrieval logic.

-### if switching back over to another branch, run `git clean -fX` to clear untracked node_modules and data.db
+### if switching back over to another branch, run `git clean -fd` to clear untracked node_modules and data.db